flrs/spark_exam_dump_landing_page/exampleSite/content/english/_index.md

 banner:
   title: Let's get you <br> Databricks certified!
   image: images/banner-art.svg
-  content: You want exam success with Databricks Certified Associate Developer for Apache Spark 3.0 exam certification dumps?
-We help you ace the Databricks certification exam with updated, relevant practice tests with high-quality questions and answers.
-Get fit for the real exam now!
+  content: You want exam success with Databricks Certified Associate Developer for Apache Spark 3.0 exam certification dumps? <br> We help you ace the Databricks certification exam with updated, relevant practice tests with high-quality questions and answers. <br> Get fit for the real exam in minimal time!
   button:
     enable: true
     label: SIGN UP NOW